Jenish094/GTA4Recomp/README.md

 My sources are in docs/SOURCE.md which probably isnt updated yet but I have a list of all my sources on an unsaved notepad file and I will add all of them before the end of this project.

 The code is referenced primarily as Fernando_Recomp as i don't want any of the code to be called gta4 so i dont risk a DMCA

+pre-extracted rpf files are required in the form of

+common.rpf -> common/
+xbox360.rpf -> xbox360/
+audio.rpf -> audio/
+default.xex

+The Xbox 360 folder that may already be in the ISO is NOT required and WILL conflict with the game. only add these 3 folders and xex file into GTA4RecompLib/private